microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnectorGroup.md

 connectorGroupType             applicationProxy
 ```

-This example retrieve a specific connector group.
+This example retrieves a specific connector group.

 ### Example 3: Retrieve Top one connector groups